TobikoData/sqlmesh/docs/reference/cli.md

   of the janitor process.

 Options:
+  -s, --sync  Wait for the environment to be deleted before returning.
+If not
+              specified, the environment will be deleted asynchronously by the janitor process.
+This option requires a connection to the data warehouse.
   --help      Show this message and exit.
 ```

 ## migrate